Family Trees

 Custom Fields

-Add custom fields to person nodes — birth year, death year, titles, allegiances, or any metadata relevant to your story world.
+Add custom fields to person nodes - birth date and death date (free-form strings, so "1920", "March 15", or "Third Age 2931" all work), titles, allegiances, gender (Male / Female / Other / Unknown), or any metadata relevant to your story world.

 Visual Styling